M3tox/DFET/FileInfos.md

 The transition frames to go from one scene to another will be put into the "W" folder.
 The real structure is different, but I thought that it is much easier like this for most users.

 # .SFX
 Another audio archive.
-As you can probably already say by the name, those hold sound effects.
+As you can probably already tell by the name, those hold sound effects.
 Usually very short audio files come out of this.

 # .STG
 These files hold scripts and images, like UI elements or images from the mini games.
 For example the deckplan can be extracted from a STG file as well.